Board of Directors

 Jeffrey Leiden, M.D., Ph.D.

-Dr. Leiden joined Vertex's executive team in December 2011, and has served as a member of Vertex's board of directors since 2009.
-Dr. Leiden brings to Vertex more than 20 years of scientific, commercial and financial experience in the pharmaceutical and biotechnology industries and clinical experience in academia as a practicing cardiologist and molecular biologist.
+Dr. Leiden is the Chairman, President and Chief Executive Officer of Vertex Pharmaceuticals.
+He has served as a member of Vertex's board of directors since 2009.
+Dr. Leiden has more than 20 years of scientific, commercial and financial experience in the pharmaceutical and biotechnology industries as well as clinical and scientific experience in academia as a practicing cardiologist and molecular biologist.
 Read more

-Dr. Leiden is a Senior Advisor for Clarus Ventures, a life sciences venture capital firm he joined in 2006.
-In 2000, he joined Abbott Laboratories as President and Chief Operating Officer where he had responsibility for running Abbott’s global pharmaceuticals business.
+Prior to joining Vertex, Dr. Leiden was a Managing Director for Clarus Ventures, a life sciences venture capital firm he joined in 2006.
+From 2000 to 2006, he served as President and Chief Operating Officer, and Chief Scientific Officer, at Abbott Laboratories where he had responsibility for running Abbott’s global pharmaceuticals business.
 While at Abbott, Dr. Leiden helped launch multiple breakthrough medicines, including Humira for rheumatoid arthritis and other autoimmune diseases and Kaletra for HIV infection, among others.
-He also served as a member of the Board of Directors of Abbott Laboratories from 2001 to 2006.
+He also served as a member of the Board of Directors of Abbott Laboratories and TAP from 2001 to 2006.

 Dr. Leiden began his career in academia as a practicing cardiologist and molecular biologist.
-From 1987 to 2000, Dr. Leiden held several academic appointments, including roles as Chief of Cardiology at the University of Chicago and Professor of Medicine at Harvard Medical School and Brigham and Women’s Hospital.
+From 1987 to 2000, Dr. Leiden held several academic and hospital appointments, including roles as Chief of Cardiology at the University of Chicago, the Elkan R. Blout Professor of Biological Sciences at the Harvard School of Public Health and Professor of Medicine at Harvard Medical School.
 During his academic career, Dr. Leiden was also involved in starting several biotechnology companies including Vical and Cardiogene.

 Joshua Boger, Ph.D.